Renormalization-Group Analysis of the Many-Body Localization Transition in the Random-Field XXZ Chain: Model

 where $\hat{\mathbf{S}}_i = (\hat{S}_i^x, \hat{S}_i^y, \hat{S}_i^z) $ are spin-$1/2$ operators and $h_i$ are i.i.d.\ random variables distributed uniformly over the interval $[-W,W]$.
 Since the relevant parameter is the ratio between the disorder strength $W$ and the hopping parameter $J$, in the following we will fix $J=1$ and consider $W$ as the only parameter.
 The model has a global symmetry given by the conservation of the total spin $\hat{S}^z=\sum_i \hat{S}^z_i $.
 For numerical efficiency, in this work we will always restrict to the $\hat{S}^z = 0$ sector, whose dimension is given by $ {\rm dim (\mathcal{H})} = \binom{L}{L/2} \lesssim 2^L.$

 It has been conjectured that the Hamiltonian~\eqref{eq:H_XXZ} undergoes a many-body localization phase transition at a critical disorder strength $W_c$~\cite{Znidaric2008Many,Pal10}: while a small disorder $W$ breaks the Bethe-ansatz integrability of the clean model and makes it ergodic, for $W>W_c$ the system becomes a non-ergodic insulator, failing to thermalize.
+Moreover, studies of transport properties in the disordered Heisenberg chain showed the presence of a transition from diffusive to subdiffusive transport within the ergodic phase~\cite{vznidarivc2016diffusive,Diggen2018Manybody}.
 It would be impossible to summarize in few lines the huge body of work that have investigated the features of this intriguing non-thermal phase of matter, and of the phase transition leading to it: we refer the reader to the many reviews~\cite{Altman2015Universal,Nandkishore2015Many,Alet2018Many,Abanin2019colloquium,Gopalakrishnan2020Dynamics,sierant24MBLreview}.
 However, here we stress the main points, that lead to the still open questions in the field.

 On one hand, the perturbative computation leading to MBL~\cite{Basko06}, extended in Refs.~\cite{ros2015integrals,Imbrie2016Diagonalization,*Imbrie2016Many,Imbrie2016Local} to spin chains, predicts that the eigenstates at strong enough disorder assume the form of exponentially-localized integrals of motion (LIOMs)~\cite{serbyn2013local,Huse2014Phenomenology}.
 Correspondingly, the spectral statistics is Poissonian.
 On the other hand, it has been argued that non-perturbative effects such as avalanches~\cite{DeRoeck2017Stability,Thiery2018Many} and many-body resonances~\cite{Ha2023Manybody,Morningstar2022Avalanches}, can lead to delocalization.
 The conflict between these opposite views seems not to be solvable by numerical methods, as exact diagonalization is confined to too small systems~\cite{Chandran2015Finite,panda2020can,abanin2021distinguishing}, and tensor network methods to too short times~\cite{sierant2022challenges}.
 The absence of clear-cut numerical results has led different authors to claim that MBL does not exist at all~\cite{Suntajs2021Spectral,Sels2021Dynamical} or that a wide, pre-thermal regime hinders the numerical observation of the actual MBL transition~\cite{Morningstar2022Avalanches,Crowley2022Constructive}.